Monday, March 29, 2021

 Most humor depends on surprise.
 That’s fine as long as the joke is incidental to the flow of the transaction.
 The emotional sensitivity of a voice assistant’s reply could surprise the consumer, but that surprise is more likely to facilitate than to interfere with the flow.

-Still, any amusement at the humor or appreciation for the emotional sensitivity could turn to cynicism when the consumer realizes the voice assistant is only simulating a personality.
-Avoid the risks of this by having the voice assistant clearly announce it’s not a real person.
+Still, any amusement at the humor or appreciation for the emotional sensitivity could turn to cynicism when the consumer realizes mid-transaction that the voice assistant is only simulating a personality.
+Avoid the risks of this by having the voice assistant clearly announce at the start that it’s not a real person.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.